BroadcomMFD/broadcom-product-scripts/endevor/Package-Shipping-Model-and-Script-Examples/README.md

 Lines 13 and 14 show the REXX code identifying where it is running.
 The **MVSVAR(SYSNAME)** tells you "the name of the system your REXX exec is running on".
 The remainder of the trace output shows various calls to @DBOX to fetch site values.

-Engaging the "callable REXX" service may also be performed from an Endevor REXX exit or from REXX zowe executions.
+Engaging a "callable REXX" service may also be performed from other REXX programs, such as an Endevor REXX exit or from REXX zowe executions.

-Here is an interesting thing about the CSIQCLS0 variable.
-The variable is created brand new in the REXX portion of the C1BMXIN skelelon, and is used as an ISPF variable on the SYSEXEC statement of th TAILOR step.
-You can make vaiables like CSIQCLS0 be both an ISPF variable and a Table Tool variable, if included in the Tailor step.
+One final note about about the CSIQCLS0 variable.
+The variable is created brand new in the REXX portion of the C1BMXIN skelelon, and is used as an ISPF variable later on the TAILOR step.
+You can make variables like CSIQCLS0 be both an ISPF variable and a Table Tool variable, if it is included in the OPTIONS of the TAILOR step.